sawickipatryk/NextJsConstructionPage/README.md

 # Nextjs Construction Page

 ## General info
-This project is restuarant page.
+This project is construction page.

 ## Technologies
 Project is created with: